MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-analytics-and-reports/virtual-visits-usage-report.md

 To view the report, you must be a global admin, Teams admin, or Virtual Visits admin.

-This report contains the following tabs.
+The report contains the following tabs.
 The information you’ll see in the report depends on whether you have a license for the Bookings app, the Teams EHR connector, or both.

 |Tab |Description  |
 |---------|---------|